panoply/spx/docs/src/views/docs/components/aliases.md

 # Usage

 Its not uncommon you'll have multiple occurrences of the same component within the DOM.
 Using alias identifiers allow you to isolate the associated references and target different component instances.
-Below a practical example of alias usage, wherein we have 2 separate instances of a component called <strong>counter</strong>.
+Below a practical example of alias usage, wherein we have 2 separate instances of a component called **counter**.

 <!-- prettier-ignore -->
 ```html